opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/apigw_api_publishment.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to publish APIs.
-  If omitted, the provider-level region will be used.
-  Changing this will create a new resource.

 * `instance_id` - (Required, String, ForceNew) Specifies an ID of the APIGW dedicated instance to which the API belongs to.
 Changing this will create a new resource.